tabular-json/tabular-json/src/content/pages/index.md

 So what are the ingredients of Tabular-JSON?

 - Take JSON.
 - Add support for CSV-like tables.
-Nested tables are wrapped in a `---` block.
-Tables supports nested fields.
+Tables are wrapped in a `---` block (except at root level), and they support nested objects.
 - Add support for trailing commas to make it more streaming-friendly.
 - Add support for positive infinity (`inf`), negative infinity (`-inf`), and `nan`.
 - Add support for line comments (`// ...`) and block comments (`/* ... */`).